Spiffy-Q/Climate_change_sql_project./README.md

 - Developed nations tend to have more stable or declining emissions after their peaks in the 2000s, while developing and emerging economies, show a clear upward trend in emissions.
 - The average temperature has generally increased over the last decade, with some notable fluctuations, particularly peaking in 2018, but a more stable trend in recent years.
 - Northeast and South regions face the highest frequency of extreme weather event

+  ### Recommendation
+  Northeast and South regions with high frequency of extreme weather should focus on climate resilience strategies.
+Regions like Southeast (1,041) and Maharashtra (1,021) report fewer extreme weather events.
+While these regions may currently be less affected, this does not imply they're immune to climate change impacts.
+Trends should be monitored in these areas to ensure they remain prepared for future changes.

 ### How to Run the Queries
 1. Download the dataset from [Kaggle](https://kaggl.com).